tsubasakong/dapp-portal/README.md

 # zkSync Portal 🚀

-**zkSync Portal** is a state-of-the-art wallet dapp, merging the power of **zkSync Era∎** and **zkSync Lite** into one user-friendly interface.
+**zkSync Portal** is a state-of-the-art dapp, merging the power of bridge, tokens manager and transaction history into one user-friendly interface.
 Designed with a stress on effortless user experience, it simplifies token management, making it your premier interface for interacting with both zkSync versions - every interaction smooth and efficient.

 ## ✨ Features

-- 🖥️ Intuitive interface for managing, sending, and bridging zkSync Era and zkSync Lite tokens.
+- 🖥️ Intuitive interface for managing, sending, and bridging zkSync Era.
 - 📇 Ability to add contacts for quick and easy access.
 - 🔧 Effortless setup and connection to local zkSync nodes or ZK Stack Hyperchains.